 The County currently intends to keep these bond obligations outstanding until their stated maturity date.
-The County intends to refund the Multi-Modal Limited Tax General Obligation Bonds (Payable from Sewer Revenues), Series 2017A and B, into index floating mode bonds, on or about December 16, 2021, prior to the expiration of the Continuing Covenant Agreement noted above, and intends to refund or extend the credit facility for the Multi-Modal Limited Tax General Obligation Refunding Bonds (Payable from Sewer Revenues), Series 2019A and B, prior to expiration of the credit facility.
-However, if the County is unable to complete either refunding or extend or replace the credit facility, the County would be obligated to repay during a "term-out" period all principal of the obligations before the stated maturity date.
+The County intends to refund the Multi-Modal Limited Tax General Obligation Bonds (Payable from Sewer Revenues), Series 2017A and B, prior to the expiration of the Continuing Covenant Agreement noted above.
+However, if the County is unable to complete this refunding or extend or replace any such credit facility, the provider of that credit facility is obligated to purchase the outstanding obligations secured thereby before that credit facility terminates.
+In that case, the County would be obligated to repay during a "term-out" period all principal of the obligations secured thereby before the stated maturity date.
 Each of the credit facilities includes conditions to the term-out provisions, events of default (or events of termination), and remedies.
 Events of default include certain cross defaults, judgments against the County, and downgrade below certain thresholds of ratings.
 Remedies include available legal and equitable remedies, including the right of mandamus against the County and its officials.

-In addition, if fees for extensions or replacements of the credit facility increase substantially or such extensions or replacements otherwise cease to benefit the County, the County may seek to refund or convert the obligations secured by the credit facility into another interest rate mode, which may increase debt service associated with those obligations above that currently projected by the County.
-Bonds in the index floating mode are subject to a scheduled mandatory purchase date, and the County may seek to refund or convert these bonds prior to the scheduled mandatory purchase date.
-See Table 20-"Aggregate Debt Service Requirements for All General Obligation Debt of the County."
+In addition, if fees for extensions or replacements of any such credit facility increase substantially or such extensions or replacements otherwise cease to benefit the County, the County may seek to refund or convert the obligations secured by that credit facility with fixed rate bonds, which may increase debt service associated with those obligations above that currently projected by the County.
+See Table 19-"Aggregate Debt Service Requirements for All General Obligation Debt of the County."